Black Russian Terrier Breed Summary

 |Other Names||Chornyi, Terrier Noir Russem, Schwarzer Russicher Terrier, Tchiorny Terrier, Mastaterrieri|

-These highly intelligent and alert doggies can be fairly easy to train, however, this is only achievable from owners who have experience with the breed and means they aren't the best doggies for first time owners.
+These highly intelligent and alert doggies can be fairly easy to train, however, this is only achievable from owners who have experience with the breed and means they aren't the best doggies for first-time owners.
 They are also very confident and lively doggies and have a natural instinct to protect their families and properties.
 However, they would normally never act out on aggression towards anybody.
-It's important that this breed is trained and socialized from a young age, so that they understand what is and what isn't acceptable behaviour.
+It's important that this breed is trained and socialized from a young age, so that they understand what is and what isn't acceptable behavior.
 They form extremely strong bonds with their families and although they can sometimes be stubborn, they are usually extremely obedient, loving nothing more than being able to please their owners!
 They are also very high energy so would best suit a family who already lead an active lifestyle that they can easily slot into.

 It was in the early 1940s that the Russian army decided to use its Red Star Kennels to breed a dog designed for their tough climatic conditions as well as one that was both alert and obedient.
 Working within a breeding program that was developed by a Soviet breeder and specialist, they produced a dog that was massive, robust and intelligent, as well as a willing worker and a dog who could withstand harsh wintry conditions.